SathyaBhat/sathyasays.com/content/posts/2021-12-the-cdk-book.md

 type: post
 date: 2021-09-13
 url: /2021/09/13/the-cdk-book
-description: The CDK Book is a Comprehensive Guide to the AWS Cloud Development Kit.
+summary: The CDK Book is a Comprehensive Guide to the AWS Cloud Development Kit.
 In this post, I look at how we started with the book.
 draft: true
-featured_image:
+featureimage:
 categories:
   - DevOps
 tags: